lmfit/lmfit-py/doc/parameters.rst

  \chi^2 =  \sum_i^{N} \frac{[y^{\rm meas}_i - y_i^{\rm model}({\bf{v}})]^2}{\epsilon_i^2}

 where :math:`y_i^{\rm meas}` is the set of measured data, :math:`y_i^{\rm model}({\bf{v}})` is the model calculation, :math:`{\bf{v}}` is the set of variables in the model to be optimized in the fit, and :math:`\epsilon_i` is the estimated uncertainty in the data.

-In a traditional non-linear fit, one must write a function that takes the variable values and calculates the residual :math:`y^{\rm meas}_i - y_i^{\rm model}({\bf{v}})`, perhaps something like::
+In a traditional non-linear fit, one writes a function that takes the variable values and calculates the residual :math:`y^{\rm meas}_i - y_i^{\rm model}({\bf{v}})`, perhaps something like::